-The GDC sets Standards for Specialty Dental Education (Dental Specialty training (gdc-uk.org) and assures that training commissioners and examination providers (collectively referred to as "providers") meet these standards.
+The GDC sets Standards for Specialty Dental Education and assures that training commissioners and examination providers (collectively referred to as "providers") meet these standards.

-The standards relate to
+The standards relate to:

-- Patient protection (training commissioners only)
+- patient protection (training commissioners only)

-- Quality evaluation and review
+- quality evaluation and review

-- Specialty trainee assessment
+- specialty trainee assessment.

-As part of the quality assurance process, the GDC will ensure that training and assessment is designed, delivered and reviewed within a quality framework, that patient safety is at the heart of programme delivery and that assessments are reliable, valid and clearly mapped to the Specialty curriculum learning outcomes.
-Reports from GDC quality assurance activity are available on the Dental Specialty training (gdc-uk.org) webpage.
+As part of the quality assurance process, the GDC will ensure that training and assessment is designed, delivered and reviewed within a quality framework, that patient safety is at the heart of programme delivery and that assessments are reliable, valid and clearly mapped to the specialty curriculum learning outcomes.
+Reports from GDC quality assurance activity are available on the dental specialty training webpage.